-The weather is cooling off and the time is perfect for a bowl of this vegan dairy free kuri squash soup.
+The weather is cooling off and the time is perfect for a bowl of this dairy-free Kuri Squash Soup (with a vegan option.)

 Have you seen this funky looking Kuri Squash yet?
 It is that funny orange oblong winter squash that you may see in your farmer's markets.